Reputation-based Persuasion Platforms: Related Work

-In \cite{data-collection} the authors deal with the receiver's welfare by presenting a sender-receiver Bayesian model in which the sender can request additional information from the receiver.
+\cite{data-collection} dealt with the receiver's welfare by presenting a sender-receiver Bayesian model in which the sender can request additional information from the receiver.
 While we are also interested in the receiver's welfare, we take a mechanism design perspective rather than allowing additional communication from the receiver to the sender.